sawyerh/aws-iot-to-slack-checkin/README.md

 ## Setup your [AWS IoT Button](https://aws.amazon.com/iotbutton/)

 1. Install the AWS IoT Button [iOS or Android app](https://aws.amazon.com/iotbutton/getting-started/)
-2. (Optional) Visit the app settings and set the AWS region to the one you typically use
 3. Go through the steps to setup the button
 4. When prompted to select an action, exit the setup process.
 Your button is configured for Wi-Fi but not a Lambda function yet and that’s fine.
 We’ll come back and set the action later.